 330 Ridout Street North London Ontario

-This luxury condominium building at 330 Ridout Street is in downtown London Ontario, steps away from fine dining, theatre, the Budweiser Gardens and Covent Garden Market and called The Renaissance ll, which has 188 suites on 28 floors, one and two-bedroom units & 21 penthouse suites overlooking the city’s core.
+This luxury condominium building at 330 Ridout Street London Ontario is in downtown London, steps away from fine dining, theatre, the Budweiser Gardens and Covent Garden Market and is named The Renaissance ll, with 188 suites on 28 floors, one and two-bedroom units & 21 penthouse suites overlooking the city’s core.

 - There are three high-speed elevators.